collapsed-stacks/startups/questions/12047/where-to-look-for-and-recruit-developers.md

 - posted by: [Boston Startup CFO](https://stackexchange.com/users/9992633/boston-startup-cfo) on 2017-02-07
 - score: 0

-<p>Also try CoFounderlab and Founderdating websites - there are plenty of people that are looking to fulfill these roles for equity.</p>
+Also try CoFounderlab and Founderdating websites - there are plenty of people that are looking to fulfill these roles for equity.